 But it’s by offering a highly specific solution that you can attract initial interest, sales, and word-of-mouth.
 As you get the ball rolling, you can expand into other niches and products.

 Besides, 91% of consumers are more likely to shop with brands that recognize and remember their preferences and provide relevant offers.
 That’s far easier to do with a small group.

 Niching can also save you time, effort, and resources, too.

 Becca Tracey of The Uncaged Life felt she misspent months of her business trying to appeal to too many niches.
 She saw little financial return from her efforts.
 By niching further, she was able to grow her business.

-As Peter’s and countless other examples have shown, appealing to a niche can start your business off on the right foot.
+As Rachel’s and countless other examples have shown, appealing to a niche can start your business off on the right foot.
 Doing so can maximize your profits, simplify product development, and attract enthusiastic customers.